Early menopause is defined as when you go through menopause earlier than is typical.

 - Some cancer treatments, including chemotherapy and radiotherapy, can affect the way the ovaries work causing an early menopause for some women.

 - Autoimmune disease.
-These types of conditions are characterized by your immune system attacking itself.
+These types of conditions are characterised by your immune system attacking itself.
 Examples include type 1 diabetes and thyroid conditions.

 - Ethnicity.
 Early and premature menopause tend to be more common in non-Caucasian women – up to 8% of women from an Indian background will present with POI.